Trump urges Congress to pass more coronavirus aid hours after breaking off negotiations

 Renewed push for another round of fiscal stimulus came hours after he pulled the plug on negotiations

-President Trump called on Congress in a pair of late-night tweets to pass additional coronavirus relief measures, reversing course from hours earlier when he announced he was calling off negotiations until after the November election.
+President Trump called on Congress in a series of tweets to pass additional coronavirus relief measures, reversing course from hours earlier when he announced he was calling off negotiations until after the November election.

 "The House & Senate should IMMEDIATELY Approve 25 Billion Dollars for Airline Payroll Support, & 135 Billion Dollars for Paycheck Protection Program for Small Business.
 Both of these will be fully paid for with unused funds from the Cares Act.
 Have this money.
 I will sign now!"
 Trump wrote.